 - Merchandise – $0.12

-As for Avion, these points also have two different values, but its value system is the least convoluted and the most straightforward of the three.
-If you’re redeeming for all merchandise rewards and flights or vacations within 14 days of departure, each point is worth $0.01.
-However, if you are an Avion cardholder redeeming a flight over 14 days from departure, its value is determined by the Avion Air Travel Redemption Schedule, which divides the world into six regions:
+As for Avion (RBC Rewards), these points also have varying values, but its value system is the least convoluted and the most straightforward of the three.
+If you’re an Avion cardholder you can get the best value for your points by redeeming them via the RBC Air Travel Redemption Schedule, which divides the world into six regions: